 If your dog is overweight or you suspect it, stay tuned because we will explain to you how to help your overweight dog, what actions to take, solutions, tips, and much more in this blog.

 If your dog has gained weight and is considered obese by your veterinarian, it is important to know what this means for its general health.

 Lack of exercise, inappropriate diet, and the confusion of some owners who interpret food as a way of giving affection to their dogs are the main causes of this problem.

 These are some of the factors that can lead your dog to become overweight:

-Most dogs develop overweight from eating an inappropriate diet either because of excess calories, nutrient imbalance, or giving them an excessive amount of food.
+Most dogs become overweight from eating an inappropriate diet either because of excess calories, nutrient imbalance, or giving them an excessive amount of food.

-Also, because many pet owners make the mistake of using food as a reward during training or as a way to give affection.
+For example, many pet owners may use too much food as a reward during training or as a way to give affection.

 And as is the case with humans, a diet based on poor quality products, even if the quantities are respected, can lead to a significant increase in weight.